|

 and Race would return the favor, but it was all in fun.
 Their younger

-sister Mirabelle was simply uninteresting to the young males, though they
+sister Mirabelle was simply uninteresting to the young males, though

 loved her as well.
 There was just nothing like Brent and Race's bond

 together.
-Though there were other coons that they called friends, the two
+Though there were other coons that they called friends, the

 coon brothers were inseparable, and the others knew that.